 Information Regarding Roles, Responsibilities and Confidentiality

-The mission of Disability Services (DS) at PCC is to provide in-class and campus access services to students.
-These services are designed to promote student independence and equal access to classroom and college-related activities.
-Disability Services meets this goal by providing academic accommodations and auxiliary aids as required by Federal and State law, and in accordance with college policies and procedures.
+Disability Services (DS) at PCC ensures in-class and campus access services to students.
+Services are designed to promote student independence and equal access to classroom and college-related activities.
+Academic accommodations and auxiliary aids are provided as required by Federal and State law, and in accordance with college policies and procedures.

 - Providing current documentation from a qualified professional that identifies the nature of your disability, how it substantially limits a major life activity, and outlines the functional limitations related to that condition.